Archives West Finding Aid

 Many of the manuscripts in the collection are undated.
 Undated manuscripts have been given approximate dates by the archivist based on associated drafts or publication date of the final work.

-Mansucripts received from Michigan State University (MSU), were foldered and inventoried by MSU staff.
-These files were integrated into appropriate series with the manuscripts and correspondence Montana State University received directly from McGuane.
+Unprocessed manuscripts received from Michigan State University in 2023 were foldered and inventoried by Michigan State University staff.
+These files were incorporated into series with the manuscripts and correspondence Montana State University received directly from McGuane.

 Collection was processed in October 2023.